grpc/grpc-swift/Examples/Cocoapods/NaturalLanguage/README.md

 Calls are made directly to the Cloud Natural Language RPC interface.
 In practice, these would be wrapped in idiomatic code.

+1. Run `pod install` to install the SwiftGRPC pod and its dependencies.

-1. Use [RUNME](RUNME) to generate the necessary Protocol Buffer and gRPC support code.
+2. Running `pod install` will invoke [RUNME](RUNME) to generate the necessary Protocol Buffer and gRPC support code.
 It uses protoc and the Swift Protocol Buffer and gRPC plugins, so please be sure these are in your path.
 The plugins can be built by running `make` in the top-level grpc-swift directory.

-2. Run `pod install` to install the SwiftGRPC pod and its dependencies.

 3. Open NaturalLanguage.xcworkspace and set GOOGLE_API_KEY in the application delegate.